 In the separate space right next to the wine cellar is the cheese cellar.
 Cheese is another of Valter’s passions extending through the aging process of local “Tolminc” cheese.
 In time he perfected the ripening process and has now differently aged “Tolminc” cheese at the restaurant’s disposal.
 The oldest cheese in the cellar is aged up to five years but diversity continues through aging in different environments.
 For example, 4 months in the underground pit drastically changes the cheese.
 This “cave” cheese, Ana Ros uses as a seasoning in some of her dishes.

 The Menu at Hisa Franko

-They ditched à la carte and rather serve extensive degustation menu which changes seasonally.
+They ditched à la carte and rather serve an extensive degustation menu which changes seasonally.
 At the time of our visit, it was towards the end of autumn, therefore Chef Ana Ros presented strong and tantalizing flavors.
-The menu is presented in-season local produce and is shaped by the surroundings.
+The menu presents in-season local produce and is shaped by the surroundings.

-Expect long lunch and enjoy this culinary journey.
+Expect a long lunch and enjoy this culinary journey.

 Our Hisa Franko Review